 In order to assist you in recognizing situations that should be carefully reviewed to determine whether export controls apply, we have designed a Drexel Export Control Handbook to help guide you.
 In addition, faculty and staff can access a compliance questionnaire to help make export control law initial determinations and to guide your initial reviews.
-Both of these resources are available at the Office of Research website at:

-http://drexel.edu/research/compliance/financial/export-controls/.
-In addition, we will continue appropriate education and training programs on an on-going basis.
-If, upon using the

-Handbook, you identify a situation requiring further review, or you believe an export license or other approval may be required, please contact promptly
+Both of these resources are available at the Office of Research website at: http://drexel.edu/research/compliance/export-controls/.
+In addition, we will continue appropriate education and training programs on an ongoing basis.
+If, upon using the Handbook, you identify a situation requiring further review, or you believe an export license or other approval may be required, please contact promptly

-Caitlin M. Gauthier Office of Research Phone: 215.255.7807 Email: comp.export@drexel.edu
+Export Control Officer Office of Research

+Email: comp.export@drexel.edu